Harrix/Harrix-CodeStyle/Style-Git.md

 All commits must start with the specified prefixes.

-All commits related to the documentation should start with "Docs" with its description.
+All commits related to the documentation should start with `Docs` with its description.
+But if the repository itself is documentation, the prefix 'Docs' in the commit names is not needed.

 Do not end the subject line with a period.